Physics-of-Data/physics_of_data-posts/README.md

-# Collection of posts about "The Physics of Data".
+# Collection of posts about "Physics of Data"

 Converted to PDF from Obsidian vault.